-Faculty will take attendance during class for on-campus students and will take attendance for online students by academic engagement in a weekly discussion forum.
+Traditional in-class attendance will be recorded for hybrid courses, whereas attendance for online courses will be gauged by regular academic engagement.
 Students should refer to the course syllabus for the course's grade weighting table and course-specific policies regarding the grade percentages attributable to each component in a course, which may include attendance and participation.
 It is the student's responsibility to be familiar with these policies and to keep track of their own attendance and comply with the rules.